pradyumna17/smart-corridor-system/README.md

 # Solar Based Smart Corridor System

-This repository contains the report for the project
+This repository contains the report of the project